ten-protocol/sample-applications/number-guessing-game/README.md

 npm install
 npm install hardhat@esm
 ```
-4. The contract is deployed initially to a Hardhat network.
-Hardhat and its dependencies will have been installed in
+4. Hardhat and its dependencies will have been installed in the previous step.
+More details are available at
-the previous step.
-More details are available at https://hardhat.org/hardhat-runner/docs/getting-started#overview.
+https://hardhat.org/hardhat-runner/docs/getting-started#overview.
+Once Hardhat is installed, try running some of the
-Once Hardhat is installed, try running some of the following tasks:
+following tasks:
 ```shell
 npx hardhat compile
 npx hardhat clean